DashanGao/cnblogs_crawler/README.md

 ## Abstract
 This project develops simple web crawlers which can crawl data about articles from "www.cnblogs.com" and store them in a JSON file.
 Four versions were implemented as following:

+##  Implementation
 ### V1 single page crawler:
 This crawler crawls data from the main page of "www.cnblogs.com" and write data to json file named 'blogs_data.json', it also print out data in console.
 **Libraries** used: urllib, BeautifulSoup, re, json
 Each article has a number as its key in the json file.
 Each article data is organized in a form: